yihchiang/RL-mini-project/README.md

 ## Result
-The results are shown in the TensorBorad as below:
+The results are shown in the TensorBorad: